mhelmetag/crystal-analyzer/README.md

 Deployed at: `https://glacial-thicket-22416.herokuapp.com`

 ## Todo
-Extend the functionality to parse files to give feedback for general code smells and Crystal specific improvements.
+Extend the functionality to give feedback for general code smells and Crystal specific improvements.

 ## Example Files
 ### Unformatted